revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 Choose **Jspreadsheet** if you want a traditional web spreadsheet component with React support.

-Choose **RevoGrid** if you are building a data-heavy product where spreadsheet-like UX needs to live inside a fast, customizable, application-oriented grid.
+Choose **RevoGrid** if you are building a data-heavy product where advanced editing and analysis need to live inside a fast, customizable, application-oriented grid.

 For many SaaS teams, that last category is the real requirement.
 They do not need to rebuild Excel.
 They need users to edit, scan, validate, copy, paste, import, export, group, analyze, and act on structured business data without leaving the product.